-Jacksonville's Choice Jazz Band
+Jacksonville's Choice Jazz Band for Corporate Events,

-Receptions, Clubs, Concert and Festival Entertainment
+Parties, Receptions, Clubs and Festival Entertainment

 Synonymous with jazz on the Florida First Coast, Artist in Residence and professor of guitar at Jacksonville University, Gary Starling has inspired and broadened the horizons of hundreds of aspiring musicians and has performed with Bob Hope, Diahann Carroll, Rita Moreno, Skitch Henderson, the Jacksonville Symphony Pops Orchestra and others.
 He has appeared with jazz artists Eddie Harris, Nat Adderley, Joshua Breakstone, Carla White, Ben Tucker, Jim Snidero, Doug Carn, Clarence Palmer and numerous other bands.